Sumit-Baviskar/OTP_Generator-python-/README.md

-# OTP_Generator-python
+# :chart_with_upwards_trend:# OTP_Generator-python # :chart_with_upwards_trend:

 # Problem Statement:

+Problem scenario

-Your company is a providing taxi services to customer's to join that company has recently started online user verification process to fasten the verificatio process.
+Your company is a providing taxi services to customer's to join that company has recently started online user verification process to fasten the verification process.
 As soon as users has to join , customers will be provided with services.

 So your task is to develop an OTP (One-Time Password) verification system in Python.
 The system should generate a 6-digit OTP and send it to the user's email address for verification.
 Upon receiving the OTP, the user should enter it into the system for validation.
 If the entered OTP matches the generated OTP, access should be granted; otherwise, access should be denied.

-# Project Requirements:
+# :closed_lock_with_key: # Project Requirements:#:closed_lock_with_key:

 1) Implement a function to generate a 6-digit OTP randomly.